Inspiring excellence in massage therapy education

 WHAT WE DO

 We develop accreditation standards for massage therapy education and accredit massage therapy education programs in Canada.
-Achieving CMTCA accreditation is a tangible representation of a program’s commitment to quality, safety, and ongoing improvement.
+Achieving CMTCA accreditation is a tangible representation of a program’s commitment to quality, ethics, safety, and ongoing improvement.

 MEET OUR STAFF